Reviewing Omega Flex (NASDAQ:OFLX) & FGI Industries (NASDAQ:FGI)

-Omega Flex (NASDAQ:OFLX – Get Rating) and FGI Industries (NASDAQ:FGI – Get Rating) are both small-cap industrial products companies, but which is the better investment?
-We will compare the two businesses based on the strength of their dividends, valuation, profitability, earnings, risk, institutional ownership and analyst recommendations.
+Omega Flex (NASDAQ:OFLX – Get Rating) and FGI Industries (NASDAQ:FGI – Get Rating) are both small-cap industrial products companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their analyst recommendations, institutional ownership, profitability, valuation, dividends, earnings and risk.

-This is a breakdown of current ratings and price targets for Omega Flex and FGI Industries, as reported by MarketBeat.com.
+This is a summary of recent ratings and price targets for Omega Flex and FGI Industries, as reported by MarketBeat.

 |Sell Ratings